BIGJRA/BIGJRA.github.io/rejuv.md

 -   Alomomola.
 Also, Akuwa Town Fishing.
 -   Piplup.
 Spring of Preservation encounter.
 -   **Prinplup**.
 Evolve a Piplup.
 -   Empoleon.
-The “Emperor” from earlier or evolve a Piplup.
+The "Emperor" from earlier or evolve a Piplup.
 -   Spheal.
 Route 9 Fishing is one example.
 -   Sealeo.
 Aquamarine Cave is a solid bet.
 -   Walrein.
 Evergreen Trench or evolve a Sealeo.